Kordali language

-Kordali (Kurdali), also known as Il-e Kurd and Palai, is one of the Kurdish languages.
-It is often counted as a dialect of Southern Kurdish, but is quite distinct.
-It is spoken by the large Kordali tribe in the borderlands between Iraq and Iran.
+Kordali (Kurdali), also known as Il-e Kurd and Palai, is one of the Kurdish dialects.
+It is often counted as a dialect of Southern Kurdish, It is spoken by the large Kordali tribe in the borderlands between Iraq and Iran.

 Geography

 Kordali is principally spoken in parts of Ilam Province in Iran including in Abdanan, Dehloran, Meymeh and Pahleh.
 In Iraq, the dialect is spoken in Ali Al-Gharbi in Maysan Governorate and Shayk Sa'd in Wasit Governorate.